Working in research

 In order to be admitted, candidates must hold a postgraduate degree (or equivalent); furthermore, their profile must be evaluated on the basis of their qualifications and an examination.
 Every year, universities establish the number of positions and scholarships, deadlines for applications, examination and enrolment procedures, specifying them in their open calls.

-PhDs normally take three to four years; each PhD student is supported by a Supervisor, who is a high-level professional: in this way an effective transfer of knowledge is implemented, as well as an embedding in the supervisor’s network among the international scientific community.
+PhDs normally take three to four years; each PhD student ("Dottorando") is supported by a Supervisor, who is a high-level professional: in this way an effective transfer of knowledge is implemented, as well as an embedding in the supervisor’s network among the international scientific community.

 Research activities cover at least two-thirds of the three-year commitment; at the end of the programme, the discussion of a dissertation is foreseen.
-The average salary per year is 12.500,00€ (after taxes).
+The gross amount of PhD Scolarship is 16.243 € per year (net amount: approximately 14.300 € per year).

 Information: PhD programmes and application procedures